 Salas Camp: Our full report

-Sala’s Camp is a small, authentic tented property that opened in 2004 at the confluence of two rivers.
-It is located in the far south of the Maasai Mara National Reserve, near the Tanzanian border, and so is one of the first camps in the Mara to greet the arriving herds of the great wildebeest migration.
+Sala’s Camp is a small, luxury tented camp that first opened in 2004 at the confluence of the Sand River ...... and the Kebololoet (aka Keekorok) stream.
+It is located in the far south of the Maasai Mara National Reserve, near the Tanzanian border, and is thus often one of the first camps in the Mara ecoystem to greet the arriving herds of the great wildebeest migration.
 This area also tends to be a little quieter than other parts of the Maasai Mara National Reserve.

-Ideal length of stay: This depends on the time of year and the individual traveller.
+- This depends on the time of year and the individual traveller.
 If wildebeest are in the Mara then a stay at Sala’s of four nights is good.
 Outside the peak season when there is less game around, three nights would be ample.